PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/Chapter08/14_universal_data_retrieval/README.txt

   node_modules/.bin/webpack

-Then you need to run the server using babel-cli:
+Then you need to run the webServer using babel-cli:

-  node_modules/.bin/babel-node server.js
+  node_modules/.bin/babel-node webServer

+Finally you need to run the apiServer using

+  node apiServer

-Finally you can point your browser to http://localhost:3000 to run the app.
+Now you can point your browser to http://localhost:3000 to run the app.